Tupperware Brands (NYS: TUP) reported earnings on July 24. Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Sep.
-29 (Q3), Tupperware Brands beat slightly on revenues and beat expectations on earnings per share.
+For the quarter ended June 29 (Q2), Tupperware Brands beat slightly on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue dropped slightly and GAAP earnings per share grew significantly.
+Compared to the prior-year quarter, revenue grew.
+Non-GAAP earnings per share grew.
+GAAP earnings per share grew significantly.

-Tupperware Brands reported revenue of $594.4 million.
-The six analysts polled by S&P Capital IQ anticipated revenue of $582.9 million on the same basis.
-GAAP reported sales were 1.4% lower than the prior-year quarter's $602.6 million.
+Tupperware Brands chalked up revenue of $688.4 million.
+The seven analysts polled by S&P Capital IQ expected to see a top line of $677.8 million on the same basis.
+GAAP reported sales were 7.7% higher than the prior-year quarter's $638.9 million.